Energy-Pathways-Group/GLOceanKit/docs/classes/wvtransformhydrostatic/index.md

 #  WVTransformHydrostatic

-A class for disentangling hydrostatic waves and vortices in variable
+A class for disentangling hydrostatic waves and vortices in variable stratification

 ---